carbon-language/carbon-lang/toolchain/docs/adding_features.md

 Each parse node kind requires adding a `Handle<kind>` function in a `check/handle_*.cpp` file.

+### Adding a new SemIR instruction

 If the resulting SemIR needs a new instruction:

--   add a new kind to [sem_ir/inst_kind.def](/toolchain/sem_ir/inst_kind.def)
+-   Add a new kind to [sem_ir/inst_kind.def](/toolchain/sem_ir/inst_kind.def).

     -   Add a `CARBON_SEM_IR_INST_KIND(NewInstKindName)` line in alphabetical order

--   a new struct definition to [sem_ir/typed_insts.h](/toolchain/sem_ir/typed_insts.h), such as:
+-   Add a new struct definition to [sem_ir/typed_insts.h](/toolchain/sem_ir/typed_insts.h), such as:

     ```cpp
     struct NewInstKindName {
-        static constexpr auto Kind = InstKind::NewInstKindName.Define(
+        static constexpr auto Kind =
+            // `Parse::SomeId` should be some type from `parse/node_ids.h`,
+            // specifying the kind of parse nodes for this instruction.
+            // - `Parse::NodeId` if it can be any kind of parse node.
+            // - `Parse::InvalidNodeId` if no associated parse node.
+            InstKind::NewInstKindName.Define<Parse::SomeId>(
                // the name used in textual IR
-            "new_inst_kind_name"
-            // Optional: , TerminatorKind::KindOfTerminator
+              {.ir_name = "new_inst_kind_name"}
+               // Other parameters have defaults
             );

-        // Optional: omit if not associated with a parse node.
-        Parse::Node parse_node;

         // Optional: omit if this sem_ir instruction does not produce a value.
         TypeId type_id;